shashankkannan/SeminarSpace/README.md

 - **Data Management with MongoDB:** The application makes use of MongoDB for storing and retrieving data, providing a reliable and scalable solution for evolving data requirements.

+The main.py file initializes a Flask application, creates a MongoDB connection with the specified URI, and registers the task_controller blueprint, which likely contains route definitions and related functionalities.
+When the script is executed directly, it starts the Flask development server in debug mode, enabling detailed error messages and automatic server reloads upon code changes for smoother development.
+The application is configured to connect to a MongoDB database named 'ADT_project' running on the localhost at port 27017.

 SeminarSpace combines simplicity with effective technology, offering a formal and user-friendly tool for seminar organizers and administrators.